abhianuj/CryptoTracker/README.md

 # CryptoTracker
-A small pwa which can fetch price details.
+A small mobile(no desktop support) website which can fetch price details. and convert price of a cryptocurrency in a currency.